Aqualungie/bigfootclassificationmodel/README.md

-# bigfootclassificationmodel
+# Predictive Model That Classifies Bigfoot-like Descriptions in Native American Culture

-Predictive model using Machine Learning to predict Bigfoot-like depictions based on youtuber Trey the Explainer data from the video "The Native Bigfoot".
+This predictive model uses data collected by the youtuber Trey the Explainer about possible Bigfoot descriptions in many native american cultures as stated by several "bigfoot investigators" to predict wether those descriptions match Trey's bigfoot descrition or not.